amit-agni/candlesticks-deeplearning/README.md

         + `from tensorflow.keras.mixed_precision import experimental as mixed_precision`
         + `policy = mixed_precision.Policy('mixed_float16')`
         + `mixed_precision.set_policy(policy)`
+    + Did not notice any impact on the performance

 * Initially, the accuracy was stuck at 50%.
 Below were some of the things that helped in increasing it
     + The objective was to overfit the model i.e get the training accuracy to 99%